FG-Unofficial-Developers-Guild/FG-PFRPG-Advanced-Item-Actions/README.md

 To override the caster level of an item, change the item name before equipping it.
 For example: Scroll of Cure Light Wounds (CL 5)

+To override the remaining charges of a wand, change the item name before equipping it.
+For example: Wand of Cure Light Wounds [13 charges]

 Originally created by [rmilmine](https://www.fantasygrounds.com/forums/member.php?215591-rmilmine).

 # Compatibility